SteveHoltRules/ReadMe-Writer/README.md

   ```

   ## Usage
-  This repo will generate a sample markdown file that can be used as an outline
+  use it

   ## License

-  This project is licensed under the Unlicense license.
+  This project is licensed under the MIT license.

   ## Contributing

-  Contribute at will
+  contribute

   ## Test